Music therapy: Nigeria

 The origins of Musical therapy practices in Nigeria is unknown, however the country is identified to have a lengthy lineage and history of musical therapy being utilized throughout the culture.
 The most common people associated with music therapy are herbalists, Witch doctors, and faith healers according to Professor Charles O. Aluede of Ambrose Alli University (Ekpoma, Edo State, Nigeria).
 Applying music and thematic sounds to the healing process is believed to help the patient overcome true sickness in his/her mind which then will seemingly cure the disease.
 Another practice involving music is called "Igbeuku", a religious practice performed by faith healers.
 In the practice of Igbeuku, patients are persuaded to confess their sins which cause themselves serve discomfort.
 Following a confession, patients feel emotionally relieved because the priest has announced them clean and subjected them to a rigorous dancing exercise.
 The dancing exercise is a "thank you" for the healing and tribute to the spiritual greater beings.
 The dance is accompanied by music and can be included among the unorthodox medical practices of Nigerian culture.
-While most of the music therapy practices come in the medical field, musical therapy is often utilized in the passing of a loved one.
+While most of the music therapy practices come in the medical field, musical therapy is often used in the passing of a loved one.
 The use of song and dance in a funeral setting is very common across the continent but especially in Nigeria.
 Songs allude to the idea the finally resting place is Hades (hell).
 The music helps alleviate the sorrows felt by the family members and friends of the lost loved one.
 Along with music therapy being a practice for funeral events, it is also implemented to those dying as a last resort tactic of healing.
 The Esan of Edo State of Nigeria, in particular, herbalists perform practices with an Oko – a small aerophone made of elephant tusk which is blown into dying patients' ears to resuscitate them.
 Nigeria is full of interesting cultural practices in which contribute a lot to the music therapy world.